Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The Fermat Open Source Project founders started issuing Fermat development tokens (_d-fermats_) in 2014.
 A complete disclosure of the issued tokens and distribution can be found at a separate document called Fermat Tokens.
 [5]

 Bandwidth tokens (_b-fermats_) have not been issued yet.
-Their issuing will start once the Fermat Blockchain is implemented and miners start minging _b-fermats_.
-There will be no _b-fermats_ pre-mined.
+Their issuing will start once the Fermat Blockchain is implemented and miners start mining _b-fermats_.
+There will be no premined _b-fermats_ .

 #### Fermat.org (Non-profit organization)

-Fund-raising Fermat developers tokens (_d-fermats_) are issued by a non-profit organization called Fermat.org that will never receive financial benefits from the Fermat system.
-This organization have the following responsibilities:
+Fundraiser Fermat developer tokens (_d-fermats_) are issued by a non-profit organization called Fermat.org that will never receive financial benefits from the Fermat system.
+This organization has the following responsibilities:

 * Issuance of initial  _d-fermats_ tokens
-* Holding of developer tokens _d-fermats_
+* Holding of developer  _d-fermats_ tokens
-* Management of bounty payments
+* Managing of bounty payments
 * Determining the Fermat System direction
 * Collecting and distributing statistical information from the Fermat System

-Fermat.org will make decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision once the project is mature enought.
+Fermat.org will make decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision once the project is mature enough.
 Meanwhile the direction of the project is determined by its founders.

 #### Fermat Protocol

 The protocol itself issues bandwidth tokens for miners.
-In the case od developers tokens, they are generated by the Non-profit Fermat.org until awarded as bounty or contribution payments for developers.
+In the case of developer tokens, they are generated by the non-profit organization Fermat.org until awarded as bounty or contribution payments for developers.

 ### Token Usage

-End users automatically acquire b-fermats by receiving bitcoins into a b-fermat wallet of their own.
-They can go back to bitcoins by transfering b-fermats into a Bitcoin wallet.
+End users automatically acquire _b-fermats_ by receiving bitcoins into a _b-fermat_ wallet of their own.
+They can go back to bitcoins by transfering _b-fermats_ into a Bitcoin wallet.

-Development tokens can be aquiered from the d-fermat wallet from holders willing to sell them.
-From this same wallet the Fermat Framework debits the fees corresponding to the micro-use-licenses that End Users need to pay,
+Development tokens can be acquired from the _d-fermat_ wallet from holders willing to sell them.
+From this same wallet the Fermat Framework debits the fees corresponding to the micro use licenses that End Users need to pay.

 Fermat tokens are necessary for users to pay for three things: